phalcon/documentation/docs/api/phalcon_support.md

 Abstract class offering methods to help with the Arr namespace.
 This can be moved to a trait once Zephir supports it.

+This base exists only for the `Arr` helper hierarchy; it is not a general base class.
+New code that needs these routines should compose the relevant invokable helper (for example `Arr\Get`) rather than extending it.

+@internal

 @todo move to trait when there is support for it